WICG/trust-token-api/ISSUER_PROTOCOL.md

 The commitment is a dictionary keyed by protocol version where each value is a self-contained key commitment for that version (for current protocol versions, the protocol_version field is also included as a field of the individual commitment itself).
 To support compatibility with prior key commitment formats, unknown fields in the top level dictionary should be ignored.
-The `id` field is used as a unique identifier to identify this key commitment and to allow comparing the freshness of key commitments (larger values indicate a newer key commitment).
+The `id` field is used as a unique identifier to identify each key commitment and to allow comparing the freshness of key commitments (larger values indicate a newer key commitment).

 ### Issuing Tokens